hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 - the earliest timestamp from the ledger for a presented credential's revocation registry may postdate the non-revocation interval: in this case, creation of proof is not possible and so its inclusion evinces tampering.

 Hence, the verifier MUST log and continue the proof verification process in the case of a (non-suspicious) timestamp predating its non-revocation interval in the presentation request, but MUST reject the presentation on a timestamp postdating the interval.

+## Reference

+See [RFC 0037](../../features/0037-present-proof/README.md) for the Present Proof protocol.